RevolutionTech/resume/README.md

 - Performed schema migrations on tables with over 10 million rows of data, without outages
 - Launched instances on AWS for Django/MySQL apps with over 70,000 daily active users

-**Full-Stack Engineer** | Sept 2013 – Dec 2013
-<br />A Thinking Ape | 322 Water St, Vancouver, BC, Canada

-- Developed new features on Kingdoms at War, a top grossing app on the App Store
-- Created and deployed an improved system for in-game events on a Django backend

 ### TECHNICAL HIGHLIGHTS

 - Languages: Python, Java, JavaScript, C#, C++, C, Swift